freefanradio/freefanradio.github.io/about.md

 - Free for personal use
 - Commercial use requires permission
 - Content belongs to original broadcasters

+### Legal Disclaimer

+**Important Notice:** FreeFanRadio.ca operates as an aggregator and directory service that provides links to publicly available radio streams.
+We do not host, store, or control any audio content on our servers.

+**Content Ownership & Copyright**
+- All audio content, including music, commentary, and advertisements, belongs to their respective copyright holders
+- Radio station names, logos, and branding are trademarks of their respective owners
+- We do not claim ownership of any copyrighted material streamed through our platform

+**Stream Sources**
+- All streams are sourced from publicly available URLs provided by the radio stations themselves
+- We make every effort to ensure all streams are legitimate and authorized
+- If you believe a stream is being used without proper authorization, please contact us immediately

+**Liability Disclaimer**
+- FreeFanRadio.ca provides streams "as is" without warranties of any kind
+- We are not responsible for the content, quality, or availability of any streams
+- We are not liable for any damages resulting from the use of our service
+- Users access streams at their own risk and discretion

+**Copyright Compliance**
+- We respect intellectual property rights and respond promptly to valid copyright concerns
+- If you are a content owner and believe your rights are being infringed, please contact us
+- We will investigate and remove any unauthorized content upon verification

+**Regional Restrictions**
+- Some streams may have geographical licensing restrictions
+- Users are responsible for ensuring they comply with local broadcasting laws
+- We do not circumvent or encourage circumvention of any licensing restrictions

+**Contact for Legal Matters**
+For copyright concerns, DMCA takedown requests, or other legal matters:
+Email: legal@freefanradio.ca

 ### Supporting Canadian Sports